British Values

 We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
 All curriculum areas offer opportunities for furthering understanding of these concepts and, in particular, RE, PSHE and Assemblies provide opportunities to deepen and develop understanding.
 We encourage our children to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.
 We aim to nurture our children on their journey through life so they can leave school fully prepared for life in modern Britain and the world.

-At Cedars Primary School and Nursery, we uphold and actively promote British values in the following ways:
+At Cedars Primary School and Nursery, we uphold and actively promote British Values in the following ways:

 Democracy